 Learning a language is about more than simple concepts and fixed questions.
 True proficiency means being able to hold a conversation with another speaker of that language, often moving from topic to topic (some of which can be more complex than others) and thinking on one’s feet.
 Being able to solve problems in another language, have a debate, describe something in detail, and express one’s emotions are all important too.
 So, anyone who wants to seriously learn a language will have to do more than use an app.

-Still, the best way to supplement your education is by speaking in person with either a native speaker of the language or someone with a high level of proficiency.
-Speaking in person is especially important, because you’ll be able to learn to pick up on use of gestures, facial expressions, and body language.
+The best way to supplement your education is to speak with either a native speaker of the language or someone with a high level of proficiency.
+Speaking in person is especially important, because you’ll be able to pick up on the use of gestures, facial expressions, and body language.
 Open-ended, natural conversation is a great way to learn how to think on your feet in your new language.
-Finally, going out into the world and being immersed in the language will put you into a situation in which you are nearly forced to use your new language, allowing you to build on and develop your skills in new ways.
+Finally, being immersed in the language will put you into a situation in which you are nearly forced to use your new language, allowing you to build on and develop your skills in new ways.

-What better place to start than the Language Learning Institute, where you can find structured classes, conversation tables, and travel experiences to help you learn a new language?
+What better place to start than the Language Learning Institute, where you can find structured classes, language meetup tables, and travel experiences to help you learn a new language?
 Sign up today!